ImageMagick v6 Examples --

 -draw 'fill skyblue circle 32,32 7,27' circle_blue.jpg

-convert circle_blue.jpg -shade 120x30 circle_shaded.jpg
+convert circle_blue.jpg -shade 120x30 -auto-level circle_shaded.jpg

-composite circle_blue.jpg circle_shaded.jpg \
+convert circle_shaded.jpg circle_blue.jpg \

--compose Overlay circle_shaded_tinted.jpg
+-compose Overlay -composite circle_shaded_tinted.jpg

 The biggest problem with this compose method is that any transparency in either image will not be preserved.
-That is what is visible in either image will be visible in the result.
+That is, what is visible in either image will be visible in the result.

 [IM Output]